An Open Award Centre is a way for you to complete the Award when the Award is not offered at your school or local organisation

 Completing the Award this way does require the participant to be self-motivated and to seek out opportunities themselves.

 Unlike some Award Units, the Virtual Award Centre does not run any component of the Adventurous Journey Section.
-Any participant completing their Award through the Virtual Award Centre must complete their Adventurous Journey Section through one of the listed Accredited Award Providers on our website here.
+Any participant completing their Award through the Virtual Award Centre must complete their Adventurous Journey Section through one of the listed Award Providers on our website here.

 The Virtual Award Centre is Level 3 Social Sector Accredited by the Ministry of Social Development, and all staff are police vetted every two years.